dxos/cli/packages/cli-machine/README.md

 # Machine CLI

-`wire machine` allows automated creation and management of xboxes in cloud hosting.
+`wire machine` allows automated creation and management of kubes in cloud hosting.

 ## Commands